Extracting high-order cosmological information in galaxy surveys with power spectra

-Contour plots for $({\rm log}M_{\rm 0}, \sigma_8)$ derived from different datasets with two choices of $k_{\rm max}$ (the maximal $k$ for the observables used in the analysis) are shown in Figure 3 (the full contour plots for all parameters are shown in Supplement Figures 3, 4).
+To confirm the constraining power of $P_{\rm all}$, we then project the information content in the observables onto cosmological parameters using a Fisher matrix approach.
+Contour plots for $({\rm log}M_{\rm 0}, \sigma_8)$ derived from different datasets with two choices of $k_{\rm max}$ (the maximal $k$ for the observables used in the analysis) are shown in Figure 3 (more complete contour plots are shown in Supplement Figures 8-12).
 The smoothing scale is set to be $S=10~h^{-1}~{\rm Mpc}$ when performing the reconstruction.
 The degeneracies between parameters using $P_{\rm pre}, P_{\rm post}$ and $P_{\rm cross}$ are generally different, because $P_{\rm pre}, P_{\rm post}$ and $P_{\rm cross}$ differ to a large extent in terms of nonlinearity on small scales.
-This is easier to see in Supplement Figure 2, in which contours for the same parameters are shown for observables used in several $k$ intervals.
+This is easier to see in Supplement Figure 8, in which contours for the same parameters are shown for observables used in several $k$ intervals.
 The contours derived from $P_{\rm pre}$ and $P_{\rm post}$ generally rotate as $k$ increases because of the kick-in of nonlinear effects, which affects $P_{\rm pre}$ and $P_{\rm post}$ at different levels on the same scale.
 This significantly improves the constraint when these power spectra are combined, labelled as $P_{\rm all}$, which is tighter than that from the traditional joint power spectrum-bispectrum analysis ($P_{\rm pre}+B_0$).
-Interestingly, $P_{\rm all}$ can even win against $P_{\rm post}+B_0$ in some cases, demonstrating the robustness of this new method.
-The contour plots with 1D posterior distributions for all parameters with $S=10$ and $20~h^{-1}~{\rm Mpc}$ and $k_{\rm max}=0.2$ and $0.5~h~{\rm Mpc}^{-1}$ are shown in Supplement Figures 3-6, respectively.
+It is found that $P_{\rm all}$ can even win against $P_{\rm post}+B_0$ in some cases, demonstrating the robustness of this method.
+The contour plots with 1D posterior distributions for all parameters with $S=10$ and $20~h^{-1}~{\rm Mpc}$ and $k_{\rm max}=0.2$ and $0.5~h~{\rm Mpc}^{-1}$ are shown in Supplement Figures 9-12, respectively.
 In all cases, $P_{\rm all}$ offers competitive constraints on all parameters, even compared to the joint $P_{\rm post}+B_0$ analysis.

 To further quantify our results, in Figure 4 we compare the square root of the Fisher matrix element for each parameter, with and without marginalising over others, derived from $P_{\rm all}$ and $P_{\rm pre}+B_0$, respectively, with two choices of $k_{\rm max}$.